 Matching blood type usually involves centrifuging blood samples to test both red blood cells and plasma, and takes about 30 minutes.
 However, a rapid test would be useful in emergencies while an alternate test for those without the funds for lab facilities would be beneficial.
 What about paper infused with dye that could show blood type in seconds, no centrifugation needed?
 In fact, researchers have developed a paper-based assay that uses microliter volumes of whole blood to determine blood type with a visual indicator.
 Using immobilized antibodies and a green dye, the blood will clump in the presence of an antibody that is recognized, turning the paper blue to show it has the marker for A (left side of chip) or B (right side of chip).
 Type AB will have both markers while type O has neither, turning the paper brown on both sides of the chip.
 Rare blood types and five Rhesus markers can also be analyzed using this paper-based chip assay, starting with a small sample of whole blood.

-Read a summary of the research and watch a video of the paper assay chip in Science (contains link to research article).
+Read a summary of the research and watch a video of the paper assay chip in Science.